 L’eau A la Rose opens with that Damascena rose out first.
 In these higher concentrations the inherent fruitiness within is more easily detected.
 I’ve always thought of that fruit as pear-like.
 M. Kurkdjiaqn adds a crisp pear to amplify and delineate that quality.
 It gives the Bulgarian bloom a more defined profile than in the original.
 Almost as if it is standing up straighter.
 The Rose de Mai also has a facet only evident in overdose, too.
 There is a sun-kissed glowing honey within this rose.
 To form a more diffuse sweetness M. Kurkdjian uses the slightly syrupy lychee to attenuate some of the honey quality while adding a lighter version of it.
 It also keeps the Rose de Mai from sliding into its sultry seductress in favor of a smartly dressed version.
 A veil of white musks provide lift and transparency from the base.

 L’eau A la Rose has 8-10 hour longevity and average sillage.

 L’eau A la Rose is the kind of spring rose perfume I can get behind because it isn’t trying for insipid transparency in its desire to be lighter.
 M. Kurkdjian tells his spring rose to whisper its story so that you lean into it.
 L’eau A la Rose is worth leaning into.

-Disclosure: this review is based on samples supplied by Maison Francis Kurkdjian.
+Disclosure: This review is based on a sample provided by Maison Francis Kurkdjian.